systemd-timesyncd¶

 By default this task will attempt to set the Hardware Clock to the System time after the

 NTP synchronization has completed.
-This is controlled by the Param systemd-timesyncd-systohc
+This is controlled by the Param systemd-timesyncd-systohc.

-) will run the following command:
+The default value (true) will run the following command:

 hwclock --systohc

-Prior to running the NTP synchronization, the timedatectl option set-local-rtc
+Prior to running the NTP synchronization, the timedatectl option set-local-rtc will be set

-to prevent problems with reading the RTC in local timezone.
+to 0 to prevent problems with reading the RTC in local timezone.
 This is controlled by the

 command: